How to use visual clues in your blogs to boost engagement?

 Help you cross the stream.

-Blogs and articles online are like these streams that people have difficulty crossing if you don’t put the stepping stones there.
-While none will really drown in a shallow stream but they won’t cross it without the stepping stones.
+Blogs and articles online are like these streams that people have difficulty crossing if you don't put the stepping stones there.
+While none will really drown in a shallow stream they won't cross it without the stepping stones.
 Very few will be willing to get their feet drenched and cross the stream with no help.

 People visiting your blog but not reading it are the ones who need stepping stones to consume the information from your blogs and articles.

-And if you make the stepping stones real pretty, people will cross the stream for the sake of it.
+And if you make the stepping stones pretty, people will cross the stream for the sake of it.

 Let me help you understand the idea with this simpler version here:

-The worst fate that your writing could suffer is get bookmarked and forgotten.
+The worst fate that your writing could suffer is to get bookmarked and forgotten.
 Sadly, this happens a lot.

 As a blogger and writer, you should be focused on helping your readers get the most out of your blog/article without getting bored.
 This is where visual clues enter the picture.